No one wants a grammar argument, so if your subjects and verbs are fighting, you have a problem on your hands.

 - Multiple subjects (Jim, Pam, and Sue went to the park)

-When two singular subjects are connected by the words or or nor, you should use a singular verb, as in this sentence: “Neither my mother nor father is here.”
+When two singular subjects are connected by the conjunctions or or nor, you should use a singular verb, as in this sentence: Neither my mother nor father is here.

 When a sentence includes both a singular and a plural subject connected by or or nor, the you should match the verb to the noun closest to it.
-For example: “Either Sheila or her daughters are going to the game.”
+For example: Either Sheila or her daughters are going to the game.
 Here we use the plural verb are because the plural subject daughters is closest to the verb.

-When you’re using a collective noun (like staff, family, or group) that’s acting as a single unit, you should use a singular verb.
-Here’s an example: “The family belongs to that library.”
+When you’re using a collective noun (like staff, family, or group) that’s acting as a single unit, you generally use (in American English) a singular verb.
+Here’s an example: The family belongs to that library.
 The family is acting as a unit, so it takes the singular verb belongs.

 When you’re trying to determine the correct verb to use, it’s important to identify the subject in your sentence (ignore all the other nouns).
 If you still have trouble, try substituting the subject with a pronoun, such as he instead of the boy, they in place of the girls, or it instead of the book.